 Why Nutrition and Exercise are Important for Elders

 A healthy, balanced diet, combined with regular physical activity, is known to combat many preventable diseases, and this is especially important for your aging parents.
 As we age, our bodies can lose nutrients quicker which is why a balanced diet is important.
-Regular exercise helps increase mobility, which your aging parent needs especially in this stage of life.
+It would therefore be wise for your parents to get vitamin and micronutrient supplements from Rootine or similar nutrient-providing companies.
+Regular exercise can also help in increasing mobility, which your aging parent needs especially in this stage of life.

 Elders with decreased mobility are less likely to be able to live on their own, meaning that they have to live with family or in a nursing home.
 Many people don’t have the means to care for aging parents (due to work, kids, both, etc.), and placing their loved ones in a nursing home can be a hard decision, especially when hearing stories of nursing home falls and elder abuse.
 This is why improving your loved one’s quality of life is important to prevent such incidents, as well as diseases.
 When these instances do occur, that’s when you need to contact the legal resources to hold negligent facilities accountable for their actions.